tasket/wyng-backup/README.md

 consumption comes from web browsers, so volumes holding paths like /home/user/.cache can impacted by this, depending on the amount and type of browser use associated with the volume.
 Three possible approaches are to clear caches on browser exit, delete /home/user/.cache dirs on system/container shutdown (this reasonably assumes cached data is expendable), or to mount .cache on a separate volume that is not configured for backup.

 * Another factor in space/bandwidth use is how sparse your source volumes are in practice.
 Therefore it is best that the `discard` option is used when mounting your volumes for normal use.

-* The chunk size your LVM thin pool was initialized with can also affect disk space and I/O used when sending backups.
+* The chunk size that your LVM thin pool was initialized with can also affect disk space and I/O used when sending backups.
 Larger LVM chunk sizes can mean larger incremental backups for volumes with lots of random writes.
 To see the chunksize for your pool(s) run `sudo lvs -o name,chunksize`.
 Common sizes are 128-512kB so if random writes are prevalent (i.e. for